CaoJamie/Cam-Compsci-Part-IB-Notes/Paper5/Computer Design.md

 ## Verilog

+This is in fact, more of ECAD Practical lab's content.
+But this was also included in the exam paper as one question, therefore we always include this.
 The following code example illustrate the common practice for SystemVerilog

 ```verilog
 //a standard module